cisco-intersight/terraform-provider-intersight/website/docs/r/workflow_batch_api_executor.html.markdown

     + `type`:(string)"The type of the parameter.
 Accepted values are simple, complex,\ncollection."
   + `skip_on_condition`:(string)"The skip expression, if provided, allows the batch API executor to skip the\napi execution when the given expression evaluates to true.\nThe expression is given as such a golang template that has to be\nevaluated to a final content true/false.
 The expression is an optional and in\ncase not provided, the API will always be executed."
   + `timeout`:(int)"The duration in seconds by which the API response is expected from the API target.\nIf the end point does not respond for the API request within this timeout\nduration, the task will be marked as failed."
+* `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
 * `constraints`:(Array with Maximum of one item) -"Enter the constraints on when this task should match against the task definition."
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+  + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
   + `object_type`:(string)"The concrete type of this complex type.\nThe ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the \nObjectType is optional. \nThe type is ambiguous when a managed object contains an array of nested documents, and the documents in the array\nare heterogeneous, i.e. the array can contain nested documents of different types."
   + `target_data_type`:"List of property constraints that helps to narrow down task implementations based on target device input."
 * `description`:(string)"A detailed description about the batch APIs."